mrtianjin829/wavtobin/README.md

 - Node.js
 - NPM

-  In order to install, you need to download a specific tag from the repositoru
+To install, you need to download a specific tag from the repository

 After that, extract the downloaded zip/tar.gz file.
 Run `npm i` on the extracted folder